This is the multi-page printable view of this section. Click here to print.

 <njord.releaseUrl>njord:template:release-sca</njord.releaseUrl>

-<!-- Snapshots are staged locally (if omitted, would go directly to URL as per POM) -->
+<!-- Only if you want snapshots locally staged (if omitted, would go directly to URL as per POM) -->

 <njord.snapshotUrl>njord:template:snapshot-sca</njord.snapshotUrl>